-- (1) A New Release Announcement: The traditional method to raise awareness of a new release is through an announcement from the official homepage of the library.
-In detail, we can infer the migration effort required from the following two documented sources: - (i) Change logs of releases The developer change logs provide hints on the migration effort needed to perform the migration.
-For instance, a new release to support the state-of-the-art environments (i.e., such as the Java Development Kit (JDK)) is more likely to require more migration effort, especially if the new version breaks many of Application Programming Interfaces (APIs).
-The change logs contains useful information, such as any API changes between releases, new features and fixes to bugs that exist in older versions.
+(1) A new release announcement The traditional method to raise awareness of a new release is through an announcement from the official homepage of the library.
+In detail, we can infer the migration effort required from the following two documented sources:

+- (i) Change logs of releases The developer change logs provide hints on the migration effort needed to perform the migration.
+For instance, a new release to support the stateof-the-art environments (i.e., such as the Java Development Kit (JDK)) is more likely to require more migration effort, especially if the new version breaks many of Application Programming Interfaces (APIs).
+The change logs contains useful information, such as any API changes between releases, new features and fixes to bugs that exist in older versions. - (ii) Semantic versioning of releases The semantic versioning naming convention5 provides hints on the estimated migration effort needed to migrate a dependency.
+For instance, a major released version may require more migration effort than a minor released version of that library.